usedhondacivic/usedhondacivic.github.io/posts/raymarching/content.md

 With a ray tracer, intersections with each primitive in the scene must be independently calculated.
 This scales poorly with dense scenes (ie a field of blades of grass).
 With ray marching this problem can be trivialized using domain repetition.

 Each step of the ray marching process calculates the distance to the scene from some point, lets call it <code class="language-clike">(x,y)</code>.
-In the language of SDF's, "repeating a shape" really means that the SDF of the shape is the same at two positions.
+In the language of SDF's, "repeating a shape" really means that the SDF of the shape is the same in two regions.
 A simple way of doing this is using the modulo operation.
 Replacing <code class="language-clike">(x,y)</code> with <code class="language-clike">(x % 5,y % 5)</code> causes the domain of the SDF to repeat every 5 units in the x and y direction, replicating the SDF infinitely.
 Modulo is computationally cheap, so these shapes come only at the cost of the increase of ray marching steps.

 *insert demo*